-14.8.
-Adverse Incident Reporting
+14.8 Adverse Incident Reporting

-- 14.8.1.
-The MCO shall develop, submit, and implement a critical reporting and management procedures for the behavioral health population, subject to review and approval by LDH.
-The procedure shall describe how the MCO will detect, report, remediate (when applicable), and work to prevent the future re-occurrence of incidents. - 14.8.2.
-The MCO, as directed by LDH, may be required to utilize a third party incident management system in lieu of, or in addition to, its own incident management reporting system.
+- 14.8.1 The MCO shall develop, submit, and implement a critical reporting and management procedures for the behavioral health population, subject to review and approval by LDH.
+The procedure shall describe how the MCO will detect, report, remediate (when applicable), and work to prevent the future re-occurrence of incidents. - 14.8.2 The MCO, as directed by LDH, may be required to utilize a third party incident management system in lieu of, or in addition to, its own incident management reporting system.
 Connection to this third party system is at the cost of the MCO.
-It shall be the MCO's decision to replace its own incident management system with the requested third party system or to utilize both systems for incident management. - 14.8.3.
-The MCO shall submit reports to LDH concerning quality of care concerns and adverse incidents, as documented in the Behavioral Health Companion Guide.
+It shall be the MCO's decision to replace its own incident management system with the requested third party system or to utilize both systems for incident management. - 14.8.3 The MCO shall submit reports to LDH concerning quality of care concerns and adverse incidents.